umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/index.md

 ## [Set Up](Set-Up/)

-guides to how you can install Umbraco Deploy on your Umbraco projects set it up using a CI/CD build server.
+guides to how you can install Umbraco Deploy on your Umbraco projects and set it up using a CI/CD build server.

 ## [Deployments](Deployments/)